Vertical-Xenoware/Verbose/README.md

 An Experimental "emulator"

-This Repo is a first atempt at making an NES (Nintendo Entertainment System) Emulator.
+This Repo is a first atempt at making an Intel 8080 microprocessor.